rpieterick/autocross-live-results/README.md

 ```
 PHP 7 with opcache enabled is recommended for optimal performance.

-Additionally, you will need [Composer Dependency Manager](https://getcomposer.org/) installed and console access to run composer commands.
+You will also need console access during the installation to run php commands.
-If you are using shared hosting and there is a one-click installer for Laravel or Symfony, that may be your best option to get Composer if it is not already installed.

 The web server or hosting environment will require network access to the HTTP address and port of the timing source unless using a local file as your live timing source.